claire-voyant/detectionsc/README.md

 # datamining
-Python Scripts for Formatting Data
+Python Scripts for Formatting Data -- Currently using the ADFA-LD dataset.